sm-harinii/git-assignment/README.txt

+Feature branch update:
-This is my GitHub assignment.
+This change is added only in feature branch.